catelem/.github/profile/README.md

-# Welcome to the Home of
-# Catalyst Elemental
-# Software Engineering
+# Catalyst Elemental Software Engineering
 ## Hi there 👋

 Catalyst Elemental LLC ('Catel') exists as a privately chartered company under the ownership of Catalyst Foundation LP with the threefold mission: